fatmahussein/issue_tracker/README.md

 # Issue Tracker <a name="issue-tracker"></a>

-**Issue Tracker** This is a Rails app for tracking issues (or tasks), displaying a graphical report, and allowing users to download reports in Excel and PDF formats.
+**Issue Tracker** is a Rails app for tracking issues (or tasks), displaying a graphical report, and allowing users to download reports in Excel and PDF formats.

 [Live Demo]()